 - Reduce costs

-- Identify weaknesses and failures
+- Identify and correct weaknesses and failures

 - Design new products and services

 - Identify and prevent fraud